DCM-UPB/QNets/benchmark/README.md

    `bench_actfs_ffprop`: Benchmark of a FFNN's propagation for various hidden layer activation functions.

+   `bench_nunits_ffprop`: Benchmark of a FFNN's propagation for different sizes of input and hidden layers.

 # Using the benchmarks

 Just provide the script `run.sh` the desired benchmark's name, e.g.:
    `./run.sh bench_actfs_ffprop`

+Alternatively, you can run all benchmarks sequentially by calling:
+   `./run_all.sh`

 The benchmark results will be written to a file named `benchmark_new.out` under the respective benchmark folder.
 You may visualize the result by entering that directory and using: